-(b) The cryIA(b) gene
+(c) The cryIA(b) gene

-The cryIA(b) gene codes for a coleopteran-specific protein toxin (Bt toxin).
-The protein expressed in the genetically modified organism shows no evidence of enzymatic activity.
-It can therefore be assumed that, apart from the formation of Bt toxin in the genetically modified plants, this gene is unlikely to have any further impact on the plant metabolism.
+The cryIA(b) gene codes for a lepidopteran-specific protein toxin (Bt toxin).
+The protein expressed in the genetically modified organisms shows no evidence of enzymatic activity.
+It can therefore be assumed that apart from the formation of the Bt toxin in the genetically modified plant, this gene is not likely to have any further impact on the plant metabolism.

-The additional gene contained in genetically modified maize plants, which codes for the Cry-IA(b) protein from Bacillus thuringiensis ssp kurstaki, is expressed constitutively under the control of the CaMV 35S promoter.
+The additional gene contained in the genetically modified maize plants, which codes for the CryIA(b) protein from Bacillus thuringiensis ssp kurstaki, is expressed under the control of the CaMV 35S promoter.
 The insecticidal action of cry proteins develops after the insect ingests the crystal protein: Following solubilisation in the alkaline environment of the intestinal tract of the larval insect, protolytic cleavage of the so-called δ -endotoxin takes place.
 This endotoxin then permeates the peritrophic membrane and binds to specific receptors in the epithelium of the midgut, altering the electrolyte permeability of the intestine and leading to a shift in the pH value of the digestive tract.
 The insect ceases to feed and dies.
 Receptors for δ -endotoxin do not exist in the digestive tract of mammals.

-In feeding studies attached to applications for placing MON810 maize on the market, no evidence of adverse effects from the presence of Bt proteins in feed administered to mice was found.
-Similarly, these documents did not reveal any evidence that Cryla(b) possesses allergenic potential.
-The material harvested within the scope of the proposed deliberate release is not intended for use as food or animal feed.
+In feeding studies attached to applications for placing MON810 maize on the market, no evidence of adverse effects from the presence of Bt proteins in feed administered to rats, chickens and mice was documented.
+Similarly, in an assessment of the dossier Cry1A(b) was not found to have any allergenic potential.

+The material harvested within the scope of the proposed deliberate release is not intended for use as food or feed.

-Field trials conducted by the German Federal Agricultural Research Centre determined the effects of the Cryla(b) protein on the microbial biomass present in the soil, microbial activity and the structure of the microbial community.
+Field trials conducted by the German Federal Agricultural Research Centre (Bundesforschungsanstalt für Landwirtschaft) determined the effects of the CryIA(b) protein on the microbial biomass present in the soil, microbial activity and the structure of the microorganism community.
 Differences between the genetically modified maize and the control lines were not detected.

-Given the selective mode of action of Bt toxins, e.g. by binding to specific receptors in the intestinal tract of susceptible insects, no risks to human or animal health or to the environment are anticipated.
+Given the selective mode of action of Bt toxins, i.e. by binding to specific receptors in the intestinal tract of susceptible insects, no risks to human or animal health or to the environment are anticipated.

-(c) Additional sequence fragments located within the transferred DNA
+(d) Additional sequence fragments located on the DNA insert

-According to the information provided by the applicant, the plasmid used to transform the parental lines contains, in addition to the constructs mentioned in (a) and (b), only short nucleic acid fragments that serve as so-called polylinker recognition sequences for DNA-cleaving restriction endonucleases in molecular biology studies.
-These nucleic acid fragments are not known to have any further functions.
+According to the information supplied by the applicant, the plasmid used to transform the parental lines contains, in addition to the constructs mentioned in (a) and (b), only short nucleic acid fragments that serve as so-called polylinker recognition sequences for DNA- cleaving restriction endonucleases in molecular biology studies.
+No further functions are known for these nucleic acid fragments.